 - Another full-scale exercise;

 - Individual-facility-based functional exercise;

 - Mock disaster drill; or

-- A tabletop exercise or workshop.
+- A table-top exercise or workshop.

-Facilities may need to conduct an exercise of choice following the current PHE if they were required to conduct such an exercise this year and did not already do so.
 Facilities may choose to conduct a table-top exercise (TTX) which could assess the facility's response to COVID-19.
 This may include but is not limited to, discussions surrounding availability of personal protective equipment (PPE); isolation and quarantine areas for screening patients; or any other activities implemented during the activation of the emergency plan.
 The emergency preparedness provisions require that facilities assess and update their emergency program as needed.